-Throughout this module delegates analyze a group of companies in the food manufacturing industry in order to calculate several income statement metrics.
-The matching/accruals concept and its impact on the income statement is covered in detail and the link between the income statement and the retained earnings account is investigated.
+Throughout this module participants analyze a group of companies in the food manufacturing industry in order to calculate several income statement metrics.
+The matching / accruals concept and its impact on the income statement is covered in detail and the link between the income statement and the retained earnings account is investigated.
 Profitability is analyzed in various ways, using real companies’ financials to calculate key indicators of operating and financial performance.
-Delegates complete a full profitability comparison for the peer group.
+Participants complete a full profitability comparison for the peer group.

 - Sales recognition